 How to make this vegan baked ziti

-Blend on high until no chunks of seeds remain, scraping down the sides as needed.
-Transfer to a mixing bowl and stir in fresh basil, black pepper and garlic powder.
+Transfer to a bowl and stir in the fresh basil, black pepper, and garlic powder.
+That's your ricotta.

-Cover with foil and bake for 20 minutes.
-Uncover and bake for 10 minutes or until heated throughout (you should see bubbling).
+Cover with foil and bake 20 minutes.
+Uncover and bake another 10 minutes until you see it bubbling.

-Garnish with fresh basil or parsley if desired.
+Garnish with fresh basil or parsley if you're feeling fancy.

 Serving suggestions

-If you're not following an oil-free diet, this baked ziti pairs perfectly with our gluten-free garlic bread. and a side of our vegan Italian-style meatballs made with Impossible Burger.
+If you're not avoiding oil, this baked ziti pairs perfectly with this gluten-free garlic bread and a side of this vegan Italian-style meatballs made with Impossible Burger.

-But, if you want to keep the whole meal oil-free, serve with our almond flour biscuits, a side salad with this oil-free balsamic dressing or our creamy vegan white bean soup.
+But, if you want to keep the whole meal oil-free, serve with almond flour biscuits, a side salad with oil-free balsamic dressing or my creamy vegan white bean soup.

 This vegan main is also perfect for meal prep!